-The guidance by Baha'u'llah about poetry reflecting both “the light of reunion and the fire of separation” is the dominant theme of the book Andréana will have finalized by early next year.
+The guidance by Baha’u’llah about poetry reflecting both “the light of reunion and the fire of separation” is the dominant theme of the book Andréana published last year.
 It’s about the death of her mother, but also the reunion of their souls and the joy that they will have together throughout eternity.

 “My mother had such a passion for supporting women and children and making sure that part of the human race was cared for, was loved, was empowered, [and] was strong.
 And so, for me, hearing the truth in women’s hearts, that inspires me to write,” Andréana says.